miramnair/GENAI_text_summazrization_and_rouge/README.md

 # Objective :

 To summarize dialogues using various generative AI models and analyze the results using ROUGE scores.
+Through this project, you’ll gain experience in utilizing LLM models via Bedrock, LangChain OpenAI, and Hugging Face.
+Additionally, you’ll develop skills in evaluating model performance using ROUGE scores.

 # Model Selection :